 Our objectivity as human beings is often compromised, even if we have a hard time seeing that this is the case.
-And, in fact, feeling like an expert (or objectively being one) can actually make things worse.
+And, in fact, feeling like an expert (or objectively being one) can actually make managing expectations even more difficult.

 Consider a simple example from a laboratory study by psychologists Peter Ditto and David Lopez.
 They asked their participants to evaluate a student’s intelligence by examining information about him, which was presented one piece at a time on a series of cards.
 The information was quite damning, and participants were told they could stop examining it as soon as they’d reached a firm conclusion.
 The result?
 When participants liked the student (based on information they received from someone who interacted with the student on another task) they were evaluating, they turned over one card after another, searching for the one piece of information that might allow them to say something nice about him.
 But when they disliked the student, they turned over a few cards, shrugged, and wrote him off.